-Unfortunately, we do not have much control over the extent of re-pigmentation.
-There is often a color difference in the healed burn wound and the surrounding area, and the deeper the burn, the more difficult it is to get a good color match.
-Controlling the extent of the final pigmentation is difficult—injured areas in some burn survivors wind up lighter (or hypo-pigmented) while others become darker (or hyper-pigmented) than the surrounding skin.
-You probably already know that sun exposure increases pigmentation, what we usually call “tanning.”
+You probably already know that sun exposure increases pigmentation, what we call “tanning.”
 However, during the period of re-pigmentation, sun exposure may also affect the final pigmentation outcome.
 That is why burn patients are advised to be careful in the sun—too much exposure may result in the injured area becoming darker than the areas surrounding it.
-(More on that later.)

 Skin can be damaged by all wavelengths of light, from infrared to ultraviolet.
 However, ultraviolet light is the greatest cause for concern.
 It was once believed that darker pigmentation offered protection from light damage but darker skin is also damaged from ultraviolet light.

 Of the three types of UV wavelengths, it is UVB that provides the greatest risk to skin.
-UVB light will produce erythema (redness), typically known as “sunburn” after 8-24 hours of exposure.
-UVB light also induces “tanning” by increasing the number of specialized cells called “melanocytes” and stimulating them to produce more melanin.
-This “delayed tanning” starts 2-3 days after exposure and peaks at 3 weeks, however, skin does not return to the original color until 8-10 months later.
-It also causes photochemical damage to DNA and is thus involved “photo-aging” (thinning, wrinkling, sagging, and other changes due to sun exposure).
+UVB light will cause sunburn after 8-24 hours of exposure.
+UVB light also induces tanning by stimulating cells to produce more melanin.
 UVB light is also tied to the formation of skin cancers, although the relationship is not quite clear since it appears that it increases the chances of one type of skin cancer (squamous cell) and may not be as great a factor in inducing other types (basal cell and melanoma).

 Strategies that you can use for protecting yourself from these negative effects of the sun fall into three categories: environmental, physical, and chemical.

-Environmental protection strategies follow these “common sense” suggestions4:
+Environmental protection strategies follow these “common sense” suggestions:

-- People at risk (such as burn patients) should avoid direct exposure between noon and 3:00 pm when half of the daily solar UV dose reaches the ground (or as the American Academy of Dermatology recommends, between 10:00 am and 4:00 pm5).
+People at risk (such as burn patients) should avoid direct exposure between noon and 3:00 p.m. when half of the daily solar UV dose reaches the ground.

-- Keep in mind that elevation above sea level also influences the extent of UV exposure.
-For every 300 meters in elevation, there is a 4% increase in UV light exposure.
-For every degree of change in latitude, there is a 3% increase in UV exposure.
-So the highest risk is at high elevations near the equator.
+Keep in mind that elevation above sea level also influences the extent of UV exposure.
+So, the highest risk for sun damage is at high elevations near the equator.

-- Fog, haze, or clouds can reduce UV exposure by 10-90% but, remember, sunburns can still occur.
+Fog, haze, or clouds can reduce UV exposure by 10-90% but sunburns can still occur.

-Physical protection from the sun is usually achieved through photoprotective clothing.
-However, the protective effects of clothing vary greatly and no current standards exist in the United States for “sun
+Physical protection from the sun is usually achieved through photo protective clothing.
+However, the protective effects of clothing vary greatly and no current standards exist in the United States.

 So keep in mind the following characteristics of clothing when choosing what to wear in the sun: